-- (1) Labeling all oysters, "For shucking by a certified dealer," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (2) Subjecting all oysters intended for the raw, half-shell market to an Authority-approved post-harvest treatment that reduces the Vibrio vulnificus levels to 3MPN/g or less," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (3) Closing shellfish growing areas for the purpose of harvest of oysters intended for the raw, half-shell market when the Average Monthly Maximum Water Temperature exceeds 75°F; - (4) Labeling all oysters, "For shucking by a certified dealer," during the months of May through September, inclusive; - (5) Subjecting all oysters intended for the raw, half-shell market to a post-harvest treatment that is both approved by the Authority and reduces the Vibrio vulnificus levels to 3MPN/g or less during the months of May through September, inclusive; - (6) Closing shellfish growing areas for the purpose of harvesting oysters intended for the raw, half-shell market during the months of May through September, inclusive.
+- 40 percent, collectively, by the end of 2005 and by 60 percent, collectively, by the end of 2007.
+The rate of illness shall be calculated as the number of illnesses adjusted for population and rate of reporting divided by the production of oysters from the states bordering the Gulf of Mexico, based on National Marine Fisheries Service landing data verified by Silver Spring, Maryland, headquarters.
+The goal may be reevaluated prior to the year 2005 and adjusted in the event that new science, data or information becomes available. - (C) The plan shall also include identification and preparation for implementation of one or more of the following controls, or equivalent controls, which shall be implemented should the 60 percent illness reduction goal not be achieved by 2007.
+This portion of the plan shall be completed no later than December 2006.
+The temperature and month-of the-year parameters identified in the following controls may be adjusted as needed to achieve the established illness reduction goal. - (1) Labeling all oysters, "For shucking by a certified dealer," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (2) Subjecting all oysters to an Authority-approved post-harvest treatment that reduces the Vibrio vulnificus levels to 3MPN/g or less," when the Average Monthly Maximum Water Temperature exceeds 75°F; - (3) Closing shellfish growing areas when the Average Monthly Maximum Water Temperature exceeds 75°F; - (4) Labeling all oysters, "For shucking by a certified dealer," during the months of May through September, inclusive; - (5) Subjecting all oysters to a post-harvest treatment that is both approved by the Authority and reduces the Vibrio vulnificus levels to 3MPN/g or less during the months of May through September, inclusive; - (6) Closing shellfish growing areas during the months of May through September, inclusive.

-Modify the NSSP Guide for the Control of Molluscan Shellfish by adding the following Guidance Document (numbering to be determined at time of publication of the next revision.)
+Modify the NSSP Guide for Control of Molluscan Shellfish by adding the following Guidance Document (numbering to be determined at time of publication of the next revision).

-Vibrio vulnificus Management Guidance Document Vibrio vulnificus Management

 The voting delegates at the 1999 Annual Meeting in New Orleans created the Vibrio Management Committee (VMC).
-Subsequently, Vibrio vulnificus and Vibrio parahaemolyticus subcommittees have been charged to develop appropriate illness control measures for these two pathogens.
-The VMC provides guidance and oversight to the subcommittees.
-Subcommittee recommendations are reviewed by the VMC before submittal to Task Forces.
-At the 2001 annual meeting, Task Forces will review the VMC's recommendation of reducing the rate of etiologically confirmed shellfish-borne Vibrio vulnificus septicemia with the intention to submit the recommendation to the voting delegates.
-The goal is to reduce the rate of illness reported in core reporting states California, Florida, Louisiana and Texas due to the consumption of commercially harvested raw or undercooked oysters by 40 percent by the end of 20056 and by 60 percent by the end of 20078.
-The Core Reporting States are Louisiana, California, Florida, and Texas.
-The list of core reporting.
-The list of states may be adjusted if after a thorough review, epidemiological and statistical data demonstrates that it would be appropriate.
-The rate of illness shall be calculated as the number of illnesses adjusted for population.
-This adjustment will be performed in consultation with statisticians and epidemiologists from core reporting states California, Florida, Louisiana and Texas and Federal agencies.
-The baseline data and all future data for measuring illness reduction shall be the reported illnesses in the eore reporting states California, Florida, Louisiana and Texas for the period 1995 to 1999, inclusive, as compiled by the Southeast Regional Office of the U.S. Food and Drug Administration.
-The data used for measuring goal attainment shall begin with 20012 data.
+At the 2000 annual meeting the voting delegates will be asked to adopt the VMC's recommendation of reducing the rate of etiologically confirmed shellfish-borne Vibrio vulnificus septicemia.
+The goal is to reduce those illnesses reported in core states (Florida, Texas, California, Louisiana, Georgia, South Carolina, and Alabama) from the consumption of commercially harvested raw or undercooked oysters by 40 percent by the end of 2005 and by 60 percent by the end of 2007.
+The Core States are the states that have consistently reported Vv cases since 1995.
+The rate of illness shall be calculated as the number of illnesses adjusted for population and rate of reporting divided by the production of oysters from the states bordering the Gulf of Mexico, based on National Marine Fisheries Service landing data verified by Silver Spring, Maryland, headquarters.

+core reporting states California, Florida, Louisiana and Texas and Federal agencies.
+The baseline data and all future data for measuring illness reduction shall be the reported illnesses in the core reporting states California, Florida, Louisiana and Texas for the period 1995 to 1999, inclusive, as compiled by the Southeast Regional Office of the U.S. Food and Drug Administration.
+The data used for measuring goal attainment shall begin with 20042 data.
 For the purpose of maintaining an accurate count of the number of illnesses report by each state (California, Florida, Louisiana and Texas) Core Reporting State, the following will apply: